-Written by Ronald J. Gordon ~ Published February, 1996 ~ Last Updated, July, 2004
+Written by Ronald J. Gordon ~ Published February, 1996 ~ Last Updated, September, 2020

 The descriptions, accounts, opinions, illustrations, and theological predilections should be understood as the personal viewpoint of the author, and does not presume to represent denominational policy, nor that of any distinct group within the Church of the Brethren.
 Additionally, traditions, customs, and procedures vary among local churches, and frequently modify with advancing years.
-This exposition is offered to give the casual visitor an overview of the Brethren Communion and Love Feast.
+This exposition is offered to give the casual visitor an overview of the Brethren Communion and Love Feast Service.

 Events of Passion Week